CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

     ],
     "defaultValue": "Standard_GRS",
     "metadata": {
-      "description": "Select the type of replication to use for the storage account."
+      "description": "Select the type of replication type to use for the storage account."
     }
   }
 }